200 Days In, Trump Has Failed to Unite the GOP

 200 days in, Trump has failed to unite the GOP

-Every new president has the golden opportunity to unite his political party — especially when that party has been out of the White House for eight years.
-But six and a half months into Donald Trump's time in office, the Republican Party seems as divided as it was a year ago right before Trump's nomination.
+WASHINGTON — Every new president has the golden opportunity to unite his political party, especially when that party has been out of the White House for eight years.
+But six and a half months into Donald Trump's time in office, the Republican Party seems as divided as it was a year ago, right before Trump's nomination.
 For example:

 - Three Senate Republicans voted to effectively stop (at least for now) the GOP efforts to repeal and replace Obamacare;